mooncollin/lib2/README.md

 ❌: Haven't started

 # Building
 This project uses CMake with modern C++23 features.
 No outside dependencies other than a C++23 compiler and an up to date CMake.

-# Installing
-I haven't gotten installing down yet, as C++ modules with CMake are experimental and still have its issues.
-I believe once I find a separate project that will utilize these set of libraries, I'll figure that out.
+I export the targets, so all you need to do is add the build directory to your path and it should be available in `find_package`.

 # Running Tests
 My CMake tests are automatically generated and ran through a single test runner executable.